The marriage of Computers and Video has existed for over a 1/4 century. Now it’s every easier and cheaper to join the revolution.

 Store manages would rather hire slimy sales types,who excel in selling you useless extended warranties than hiring people who know about anything about video.

-I recently got an old ( 2006) Panasonic GH1 DSLR ,well not quite a DSLR since it does not have mirrors.
+I use an old ( 2006) Panasonic GH1 DSLR ,well not quite a DSLR since it does not have mirrors.
 It is a mirrorless 4/3 camera.
-Being mirrorless allows the camera to be lighter.
+Being mirrorless allows the camera to be lighter and may last longer as there is no mechanism to wear out.

 It shoots 24 fps film at 1080 HD.
 I bought a body only, a FD adapter and use old Canon FD lenses.
 Unfortunately old FD lens are getting more expensive by the day as more people are buying them.
-A camera like this was listed for over $1200.
+This camera was originally listed for over $1200.
 You can get the bodies for $ 200 to $250 now.
 Like I said before stay a few years behind in technology and save $1000’s of dollars.
+I have also flashed the firmware with third-party firmware that increases the features.
+Beware if you ever flash your firmware.
+First of all flashing with third-party firmware voids all warranties.
+Secondly if you make a mistake often there is no way back.
+You can end up with an expensive paper weight.
+I once bricked a motherboard by using the wrong firmware.

 Where can I find out more?